HemanthSabbella/pointSpectra/README.md

  The firmware code makes the luminous intensity of LEDs same by adjusting the average current to the LEDs using Pulse Width Modulation(PWM) signals.
 Standard signal conditioning and calibration techniques like zero referencing and range mapping are used.
 It outputs an absorbance graph of an analyte by interpolating the sensor reading of 6 narrow band LED inputs.

  # Results
- We have measured the absorbance of gold nanoparticles with covid positive and negative samples at 520nm and 630nm, The results are as below:
+ We have measured the absorbance of gold nanoparticles with covid positive and negative samples at 520nm and 630nm, the results are as below:

 > pointSpectra is developed in [NeuRonICS lab](https://labs.dese.iisc.ac.in/neuronics/), DESE, IISc.
 For any clarification and details about replication please contact the author at hemanthrs@iisc.ac.in